 (setq sml-program-name "smlcus")

-You'll have to exit and re-enter Emacs for the above changes to take effect.
+You'll have to exit and re-enter Emacs for the above change to take effect.

 Further information on SML-MODE is available via Emacs's info function (type META-x info RET m smlRET).